Imir0nMan/Instigate_internship/final_version/Quadrate/Js/readme.md

-This is a Gsd algorythm in Js realized recursively Write 'node gcd.js' in terminal to run programm
+This is a programm to solve quadratic equations
-Input files name is input.txt
+Write 'node quadrate.js' in terminal to run programm Input files name is input.txt
 Each line is one test
-They are given in format "first_number space second_number" like this:
+They are given in format "first_number space second_number space third_number" like this:
-12 54
+12 54 8
 You can see compared answers of algorithm and golden answers in result.txt In left side are answers that we calculated ourselves In the middle are algorythm answers